1- A DISTURBING DRAWING

 She gestured at his paper.
 “I’ve never seen a student draw something so… well, so sinister,” she said.
 She looked up at the classroom clock.
 “And we’re almost out of time and you’ve only completed half of the problems.”

 Third period was his meeting with the school counselor, Mr. Clift.
 Jake took his place in the supposedly comfortable chair, squirming around to get into a good position.
 He hated the chair.
-The material that covered the cushion made him itch, and the seat was too deep.
-It made him feel like he was tilted back in a dentist’s chair.
-He scooted to the edge and leaned forward.
+The material that covered the cushion made him itch, and the seat was too deep and the wrong angle.
+It made Jake feel like he was tilted back in a dentist’s chair that was trying to eat him.
+He scooted to the edge and leaned forward so his feet could rest flat on the ground.
 Mr. Clift sat in another chair facing Jake.
 Between them, on the little coffee table, lay an assortment of colored cards.

 Mr. Clift never wasted time with the dumb stuff that most people called “small talk.”
 He jumped right into the real stuff.
 “I said, your mom is a little worried about you.
 She says you haven’t been sleeping much, and you’ve been spending a lot of time in your room.”

 Jake felt his ears start to heat up.
 “Well, I’ve been working on my diorama.
 She knows that.
-She knows I’m – into it.
+She knows it’s a special interest.
 She brings me snacks and tells me not to stay up too late.”

 “Relax, you’re not in trouble,” said Mr. Clift.
 “We’re just talking – like we do every day.
 Tell me about your diorama.”